ClandininLab/flystim/README.md

 > pip3 install -e .
 ```

-This should install the dependencies (pyglet, numpy, and scipy) if you don't already have them.
+This should install the Python package dependencies (pyglet, numpy, and scipy) if you don't already have them.

 # Running the Example Code